19 Winter Trails That You Can Hike Without Snowshoes

 Length: 2 – 6 miles | Difficulty: Moderate | Snow Cover: Ice

-But that’s a big “if”.
-So if you’re headed for the lakeshore with hopes of seeing these wonders, check the conditions and the weather forecast.
+But that’s a big “if.”
+So before you head for the lakeshore with hopes of seeing these wonders, check the conditions and the weather forecast.
 This winter hike is unique, so you’ll want to be prepared.
 Check the national park page for everything you need to know before your hike.
 And if the conditions aren’t stable enough to walk out onto the ice, head to the Lakeshore Trail instead.
 This 4.5-mile hike features tough terrain but rewards you with great views of the lake.

 10. Rock Bluff Run Trail, Nebraska